-*Immediately followed by a CAOHC-Approved Hearing Conservation Workshop, taught by Dr. Roger Angelelli of Audiometric Baseline Consulting.
+*All NIOSH-approved Spirometry courses are followed immediately by a CAOHC-Approved Hearing Conservation Workshop, taught by Dr. Roger Angelelli of Audiometric Baseline Consulting.
 Call (412) 831-0430 for complete workshop information and to register for the course.

 Baltimore Course LocationTaught collaboratively with Johns Hopkins University, this class is held at the Johns Hopkins School of Nursing in Baltimore, MD.

 Fond du Lac, WI Course LocationTaught collaboratively with Aurora Occupational Health, this class is held at:

 Aurora Health Center

 Fond du Lac, WI 54937

 Customized on-site courses are also available, and a minimum number of participants is usually recommended.
 Please call for more information: (412) 343-9946.